Larnsce/R-tistic/README.md

+# R-tistic

-Repo for the R-tistic course
+Repo for reproducible, open source classes using R.

+## License

+See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).